Image Credit: Cam Brunner

 Image Credit: The Royal Family

 Queen Elizabeth II has many pieces that make up her official uniform, but of the more notable is her three-strand pearl necklace.
-What most may not realize is that it's not simply one necklace, but three that she regularly interchanges.
+What most may not realise is that it's not simply one necklace, but three that she regularly interchanges.

-The Queen received her first three-strand pearl necklace when she was young, as a gift from her grandfather, King George V. It became a favorite part of her collection, and she ended up getting another made after she came to the throne.
+The Queen received her first three-strand pearl necklace when she was young, as a gift from her grandfather, King George V. It became a favourite part of her collection, and she ended up getting another made after she came to the throne.
 This necklace features cream pearls that graduate in size fastened by a diamond clasp.